Responsible Office – Department:

 Long-Term Disability.
-If the medical leave exceeds three (3) months of continuous absence, regular full-time employees who have completed three (3) months of continuous service are eligible to apply for benefits under the College’s Long-Term Disability Plan (LTD).
+If the medical leave exceeds three (3) months of continuous absence, regular full-time employees who have completed three (3) months of continuous service are eligible to apply for benefits under the university’s Long-Term Disability Plan (LTD).
 This plan provides an eligible employee with supplemental benefits over the employee’s worker’s compensation or disability benefits up to two-thirds (2/3) of the employee’s regular monthly compensation with a maximum of $8,000.00 per month.
 LTD benefits may continue for the length of the disability, or age 67, whichever is first.
 Contact the Employee Engagement Office for specific details of the LTD plan.

 Applying for Medical Leave.
 If you expect to be absent for more than five consecutive workdays as a result of an illness or disability, you must apply for short-term disability or workers’ compensation benefits as far in advance of your anticipated leave date as is practicable.

-In order to qualify for medical leave benefits, you must apply for and be granted a formal medical leave of absence through the Employee Engagement Office and provide the College with a statement from your physician verifying the disability and your expected date of return.
+In order to qualify for medical leave benefits, you must apply for and be granted a formal medical leave of absence through the Employee Engagement Office and provide the university with a statement from your physician verifying the disability and your expected date of return.
 Medical Leave of Absence Applications are available on the Employee Engagement Website.
 Medical leave of absence applications must be signed and approved by your supervisor and the Employee Engagement Office.
 You will be notified of your approval in writing by the Employee Engagement Office.

 If your absence is due to an emergency, you or a member of your immediate family must inform your supervisor and the Employee Engagement Office as soon as practicable.
 The employee must complete a medical leave of absence form, as well as an application for short-term disability or workers’ compensation benefit as applicable.